jfynbo/PyLongslit/docs/pre_processing.rst

 need to be set manually.
 The script also uses the previously produced master bias frame (do **not** move it from the  `rawbias` directory).

 Before excecuting, the contents of the `rawflats` directory should look like this:

 .. code-block:: bash

+    ├── rawflats
-    ├── mkspecflat.py
+    │   ├── mkspecflat.py
-    └── specflat.list
+    │   └── specflat.list

 Now, while in the `rawflats` directory, excecute: